achieve-lab/assertion_data_for_LLM/README.md

     ├── static [Contains the hardware design source analysis results] │   ├── cdfg [Contains Control-Data Flow graph of a design] │   │   └── design
-    │   ├── cone [Contains cone of influence per output of a design] │   ├── def [Contains the definition chain of a design] │   ├── dep [Contains the dependency information among design variables of a design] │   ├── path [Contains different desin paths of a design as a concatenation of nodes in CDFG]
+    │   ├── cone [Contains cone of influence (COI) per output of a design] │   ├── def [Contains the definition chain of a design] │   ├── dep [Contains the dependency information among design variables of a design] │   ├── path [Contains different desin paths of a design as a concatenation of nodes in CDFG]